IepIweidieng/TJAPlayer3/tja.md

 Each difficulty scope starts at [a `COURSE:` header](#course) specifying the target difficulty and ends at another `COURSE:` header specifying any difficulty.
 The file section before the first `COURSE:` header is in the default difficulty scope.

 * *Unspecified*: The behavior when the difficulty scope for the same difficulty is defined at multiple file sections.
-  * In TaikoJiro: All such sections are effective and are considered to be a single difficulty scope.
+  * In TaikoJiro & OpenTaiko (0auBSQ) v0.6.0.103: All such sections are effective and are considered to be a single difficulty scope.
 The headers with difficulty scope from the earlier defined section are used as the default value for the later defined sections.
-  * In TJAPlayer2 for.PC: All headers with difficulty scope and notechart definitions in such sections except for the last defined section are ignored.
+  * In TJAPlayer2 for.PC but not OpenTaiko (0auBSQ) v0.6.0.103: All headers with difficulty scope and notechart definitions in such sections except for the last defined section are ignored.
 * *Unspecified*: The behavior when headers with difficulty scope and notechart definitions are defined within the default difficulty scope.
-  * In TaikoJiro: Such headers are used as the default value for each difficulty.
+  * In TaikoJiro & OpenTaiko (0auBSQ) v0.6.0.103: Such headers are used as the default value for each difficulty.
 Such notecharts have the default difficulty of `COURSE:Oni`.
-  * In TJAPlayer2 for.PC: When any `COURSE:` headers are defined, all such headers and notechart definitions are ignore.
+  * In TJAPlayer2 for.PC but not OpenTaiko (0auBSQ) v0.6.0.103: When any `COURSE:` headers are defined, all such headers and notechart definitions are ignore.
 Otherwise, the default scope is treated as a `COURSE:Oni` scope.
 * *Unspecified*: The behavior when a header with possible per-file scope-fineness is defined after the default difficulty scope.
   * In TaikoJiro 1 (?) & TJAPlayer2 for.PC: If the header is implemented with per-file scope-fineness, the last occurence of such header is used.
   * In TaikoJiro 2 (?): If the header is implemented with per-file scope-fineness, the last occurence of such header in the difficulty scope(s) of selected difficulty is used.